Wappsto/javascript-wappsto-wapp/README.md

 let allReadOnlyValues = await Wappsto.Value.findAllByType('Type name', true);
 ```

-#### Using filters to request access to an exsisting object from the user
+#### Using filters to request access to an existing object from the user

 It is also possible to use more advanced filters to get more control
 over the specific objects that are requested.
 It is possible to
 combine any keys in the filter, to narrow down the returned objects.
 If you need to find multiple of the same type, you can use an Array
 with the values.
 A filter have 3 main entry points `network`, `device`
 and `value`.
-You can see the posible filters below.
+You can see the possible filters below.

 ```javascript
 const filter = {